Skip to content

 Example

-Below is a basic example of the flow of API requests and webhooks when a client passes a message to Fin.
+Below is a basic example of the flow of API requests and events when a client passes a message to Fin.

 Flow